 Opting for an on-campus accommodation will cost you somewhere around €4,000 (INR 3.4 lakhs) to €6,000 (INR 5 lakhs) per year and €500 (INR 42,000) on an average per month.
 This rent is exclusive of the utility bills, cost of food and groceries, down payment and expenditure on entertainment.
 However, if you share a room, it might cost you around €3,500 (INR 3 lakhs).

-Scholarships and Part-Time Jobs Can Help in Covering the Cost of Studying in Ireland.
+Scholarships and Part-Time Jobs while Studying in Ireland

 - The Intel Scholarship